 HRP-101 - HUMAN RESEARCH PROTECTION PROGRAM PLAN defines the activities that this institution considers to be "Human Research."
-Use the VU HRPP Human Research Determination Tool (also known as the HRPP Determination) located on the VU HRPP website for guidance as to whether the activity meets either the DHHS or FDA definition of Human Research.
+Use the VU HRPP Human Research Determination Tool located on the VU HRPP website for guidance as to whether the activity meets either the DHHS or FDA definition of Human Research.
 The VU HRPP makes the ultimate determination in questionable cases as to whether an activity constitutes Human Research subject to IRB oversight.